-- Always open viewers in full screen: This setting is only available when using the app on a Windows platform.
-Enable this setting to open Viewers (i.e. control pages, for examples see page 275) in full screen. - Show minimize, maximize, and close buttons: This setting is only available when using the app on a Windows platform.
-Enable this setting to show the minimize, maximize, and close buttons at the top-right corner of a Viewer (i.e. control page, for examples see page 275). - Show alert messages for Ethernet devices managed by the controller (only available on iOS platform): Enable this setting to receive status notifications for the managed Ethernet devices. - Enable demo mode (only available on Windows platform): Select this setting to allow viewing of the control pages within the Viewer (with no actual effects) when no controller is connected.
+- Show alert messages for Ethernet devices managed by the controller (only applicable to the iOS version of the app): Enable this setting to receive status notifications for the managed Ethernet devices. - Always open viewers in full screen (only applicable to the Windows version of the app): Enable this setting to open Viewers (i.e. control pages, for examples see page 291) in full screen. - Show minimize, maximize, and close buttons (only applicable to the Windows version of the app): Enable this setting to show the minimize, maximize, and close buttons at the top-right corner of a Viewer (i.e. control page, for examples see page 291). - Enable demo mode: Select this setting to allow viewing of the control pages within the Viewer (with no actual effects) when no controller is connected.